 One thing to know is that the FastPass systems in Disneyland and Disney California Adventure are now connected, meaning you cannot game the system by getting one FastPass and immediately Park Hopping to get another.
 This is a trick that worked for a long time, but it no longer does.
 (If you see this still mentioned on older posts here, please let us know in the comments of those posts–we are trying to update this info site-wide.)

-Another thing to know is that with Disneyland’s new FastPass system that rolled out last summer, the paper FastPasses distributed at kiosks are actually just “reminder” slips.
+Another thing to know is that Disneyland’s paper FastPasses distributed at kiosks are actually just “reminder” slips.
 The actual FastPass is tied to your park ticket, and you will scan your ticket to redeem your FastPass, not the FastPass reminder.
 (If you used your phone as your ticket, that means scanning the bar code on there.)

 The system seems designed so that it can eventually be utilized with MagicBands, or NFC technology like the Apple Watch, but as of right now, it’s a bit clunky with the FastPass reminder and ticket system.